piyushmali/PerpPatrol/docs/03_DEMO_GUIDE.md

 - **Multi-market**: Works across all WOOFi Pro perpetuals

 ## 🎯 Dashboard Walkthrough

+### Bot Control Center
+*"Right at the top, you'll see our Bot Control Center - this is your command center:"*
+- **🟢 Start Bot / 🔴 Stop Bot**: One-click control to start or stop live trading
+- **🚨 Emergency Kill Switch**: Instant emergency stop for all trading activity
+- **🔄 Refresh Data**: Manual refresh button to update all metrics immediately
+- **Auto Refresh (2s)**: Toggle for automatic data updates every 2 seconds
+- **Bot Status Indicator**: Shows "🟢 ACTIVE" or "🔴 STOPPED" with last update time
+- **Symbol Selector**: Dropdown to switch between BTC-PERP, ETH-PERP, SOL-PERP, AVAX-PERP

+*"This is where you have complete control over the bot's operation.
+You can start trading with one click, stop everything instantly if needed, or switch between different markets to see how PerpPatrol adapts to each one."*

 ### Tab 1: Live Performance
 *"This is where the action happens:"*